Clicky

 Use the manufacturer’s recommended plugs; fancy ones aren’t better!

-Winterizing can foul the old plugs, and this simple and affordable step prevents future running issues.
+Unfortunately for many, winterizing can foul the old spark plugs, and this simple and affordable step prevents future running issues.

 3. Add Fresh Gas